 ♦ Tuesday, May 28th at 5:30pm: Library Board of Directors Meeting.
 Open to all.

 ♦ Tuesday, May 28th at 7pm: Starr Book Group.
 We will be discussing City of Thieves by David Benioff.
 Copies available at the library.
 Open to all.

-♦ Wednesday, May 29th at 6:30pm: Starr Cookbook Club.
+♦ Date Change!
+Wednesday, June 19th at 6:30pm: Starr Cookbook Club.
 Our theme this time around will focus on the foods of the United Kingdom.
 So bring along your favorite dish from the region: currant scones, curry, colconnon, Irish Soda Bread, haggis, or shortbread, perhaps?
 We’ll supply the drinks and tableware.
 Registration is required.

 ♦ Community Qigong: Saturdays 10am.
 This is a class for ALL levels of participants…even chair Qigong.
 This will be held outside or in the Community Room.
 Free.